Skip to main content

 It may take a few minutes for the DNS changes to take effect.

 You have now deployed PaletteAI on an AWS EKS cluster.
 If you are using the user impersonation feature or you have set up an OIDC provider, you can now log in to PaletteAI.
-Alternatively, you can use the default Dex local user to log in to PaletteAI.
+Alternatively, if Dex local users are enabled, refer to Local Dex Users for the default admin credentials and customization options.

-If you need to make changes to PaletteAI, review the Helm Chart Configuration Reference page.
-You can trigger an upgrade to the PaletteAI installation by updating the values.yaml file with the changes you want to make and issuing the following command.
+If you need to make changes to PaletteAI, review the Helm Chart Configuration page.
+Trigger an upgrade to the PaletteAI installation by updating the values.yaml file with the changes you want and running the following command.

 --namespace mural-system --values values.yaml --wait